-The Bank is subject to the Capital adequacy norms as per Master Circular on Basel-III Capital Regulations July 2015 and amendments thereto issued by the Reserve Bank of India ('RBI').
-The Basel III capital regulation is being implemented in India from April 1, 2013 in phases and it will be fully implemented as on October 1, 2021.
+The Bank is subject to the Capital adequacy norms as per Master Circular on Basel-III Capital Regulations, April 2022 and amendments thereto issued by the Reserve Bank of India ('RBI').
+The Basel III capital regulation is being implemented in India from April 1, 2013 in phases and fully implemented as on October 1, 2021.

-As at December 31, 2021, the capital of the Bank is higher than the minimum capital requirement as per Basel-III guidelines.
+As at June 30, 2023, the capital of the Bank is higher than the minimum capital requirement as per Basel-III guidelines.